 Treatment of atrophic rhinitis is directed at reducing the crusting and eliminating the odor with nasal irrigation, topical antibiotics (eg, bacitracin, mupirocin), topical or systemic estrogens, and vitamins A and D. Occluding or reducing the patency of the nasal cavities surgically decreases the crusting caused by the drying effect of air flowing over the atrophic mucous membrane.

 Treatment of vasomotor rhinitis is by trial and error and is not always satisfactory.
 Patients benefit from humidified air, which may be provided by a humidified central heating system or a vaporizer in the workroom or bedroom.
-Topical corticosteroids (eg, mometasone 2 sprays bid) and nasal antihistamines can be of some benefit.
-Systemic sympathomimetic amines (eg, for adults, pseudoephedrine 30 mg po q 4 to 6 h prn) relieve symptoms but are not recommended for long-term use because they thicken the mucus and may cause tachycardia and nervousness.
+Topical corticosteroids (eg, mometasone 2 sprays 2 times a day) and nasal antihistamines can be of some benefit.
+Systemic sympathomimetic amines (eg, for adults, pseudoephedrine 30 mg orally every 4 to 6 hours as needed) relieve symptoms but are not recommended for long-term use because they thicken the mucus and may cause tachycardia and nervousness.
 Topical vasoconstrictors are avoided because they cause the vasculature of the nasal mucous membrane to lose its sensitivity to other vasoconstrictive stimuli—eg, the humidity and temperature of inspired air.
 Rebound congestion can result after 3 to 5 days of continuous use; chronic use and dependence is known as rhinitis medicamentosa.